Stamplay/stamplay-js-sdk/README.md

 ### add(model)
 Add a model at the end of the collection.

 # Query

 Query are sets of methods for make easy to use the query filter on Stamplay.
 The constructor take two arguments, model and instance.
-The first parameter is require, it is the model name of resource like 'user' or 'photo'.
+The first parameter is require, it is the model name of resource like 'user' or 'cobject'.
 The second parameter is the name of instance of model.
 For example for a custom object called tag you must write a line of code like this: